lucalista/shinestacker/docs/gui.md

 > 💡 **RAM Warning**: >15 images may need 16GB+ RAM.
 Use smaller batches if needed.

-The newly created project consists in a single job that contains more actions.
+The newly created project consists of a single job that contains more actions.
 Each action produces a folder as output that has, by default, the action's name.
 Some actions can be combined in order to produce a single intermediate output (alignment, balancing, etc.).